Unicorn: Reasoning about Configurable System Performance through the lens of Causality

 \section{Abstract}

 Modern computer systems are highly configurable, with the total variability space sometimes larger than the number of atoms in the universe.
-Understanding and reasoning about the performance behavior of highly configurable systems, due to a vast variability space, is challenging.
-State-of-the-art methods for performance modeling and analyses rely on predictive machine learning models, therefore, they become (i)~\emph{unreliable in unseen environments} (e.g., different hardware, workloads), and (ii)~\emph{produce incorrect explanations}.
-To this end, we propose a new method, called \ourapproach, which (i)~\emph{captures intricate interactions} between configuration options across the software-hardware stack and (ii)~describes how such interactions impact \emph{performance variations} via causal inference.
+Understanding and reasoning about the performance behavior of highly configurable systems, over a vast and variable space, is challenging.
+State-of-the-art methods for performance modeling and analyses rely on predictive machine learning models, therefore, they become (i)~\emph{unreliable in unseen environments} (e.g., different hardware, workloads), and (ii)~\emph{may produce incorrect explanations}.
+To tackle this, we propose a new method, called \ourapproach, which (i)~\emph{captures intricate interactions} between configuration options across the software-hardware stack and (ii)~describes how such interactions can impact \emph{performance variations} via causal inference.
 We evaluated \ourapproach on six highly configurable systems, including three on-device machine learning systems, a video encoder, a database management system, and a data analytics pipeline.
-The experimental results indicate that \ourapproach outperforms state-of-the-art performance optimization and debugging methods.
-Furthermore, unlike the existing methods, the learned causal performance models reliably predict performance for new environments.
+The experimental results indicate that \ourapproach outperforms state-of-the-art performance debugging and optimization methods in finding effective repairs for performance faults and finding configurations with near-optimal performance.
+Further, unlike the existing methods, the learned causal performance models reliably predict performance for new environments.